magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to alter temporary price index data for bundle products
+*  If one wants to alter temporary price index data for bundle products

 ### 96. catalog_product_to_website_change